jgeraigery/SpotlightHelp/pages/SpotlightMobile/mobile_alarm_notifications.md

 ### Send push notifications from Spotlight Enterprise

 Ensure Spotlight is configured to send push notifications to Spotlight Mobile.
-Do this from the Spotlight Client.
+In a Spotlight Enterprise deployment, do this from the Spotlight Client.
 For more information, see [Send a Push Notification Dialog][enterprise_cfgmonitor_alarmaction_pushnotification].

 ## Push notifications history